 History Leaves Behind Older Buildings

-These older buildings were built before the ergonomics and efficiencies of modern technology was incorporated into the design and within these odd floor plans there are more unusual nooks and crannies, voids, empty space and other curiosities an urbex investigator wouldn’t find in a more modern facility.
+These older buildings were built before the ergonomics and efficiencies of modern technology were incorporated into the designs of hospitals.
+Within these odd but well-planned floor plans, there are unusual nooks and crannies, voids, empty spaces, and other curiosities an urban explorer wouldn’t find in a more modern facility.

-But Why Are These Properties Abandoned?
+Why Are These Hospitals and Asylums Abandoned?

-A large portion of reasons why hospitals are abandoned is simply through the change in the medical system and the continual improvement in how we treat our sick, injured, and dying.
+A large portion of why hospitals and asylums are abandoned is simply through the change in the medical system and the continual improvement in how we treat our sick, injured, and dying.
 As buildings age, they offer fewer opportunities for those operating within their walls to make the necessary changes required to keep up with the times.

 And as we began to understand how to treat mental health issues, and changed our focus from isolating to therapy, more and more mental asylums are emptying out and going abandoned.